yidas/deployer-php-cli/README.md

 $ tar -zxvf deployer-php-cli.tar.gz
 ```

+### Make Command

-Then `cd` into the folder, you could create `deployer.php` a symbol link to bin folder:
+To make a command for deployer, `cd` into the folder, then create `deployer.php` a symbol link to bin folder:

 ```
 $ sudo ln -s $(pwd -L)/deployer.php /usr/bin/deployer